 ACK!
 My first loose knuckle joint has appeared.
-After looking at various solutions, I ended up putting the pin/bushing in a craft vise and cranked it down.
+After looking at various solutions, I ended up putting the pin/bushing in my craft vise and cranked it down.
 And sure enough, the joint firmed right up.
 It might just be that human power alone is just not enough to seat these pins all the way:

 I know this thing is to scale, but the hand feels like it is going to be bigger than the skull!
 Yes, I just put my hand up to my head just to compare and no, I am not crazy.
 We now have two fingers complete, so only eight more to go.
 While the finger knuckles are metal in this issue, the palm is plastic which is kind of surprising to me.
 This hand will probably get adjusted a lot so I hope it holds up!

 Issue 9 – Right Skull Plate/Details